vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 # Gymnasium Environment Explorer

 ## Overview
 This project provides a graphical user interface (GUI) for exploring registered environments in the Gymnasium library (formerly OpenAI Gym).
-It allows users to quickly search through available environments, view their specifications, and examine detailed information about each environment's action space, observation space, and reward range.
+It allows users to quickly search through available environments, view their specifications, examine detailed information about each environment's action space, observation space, and reward range, and even play supported environments with customizable key mappings.

 ## Features
 - Real-time search functionality to filter Gymnasium environments
 - Display of detailed environment specifications, including action space, observation space, and reward range
 - Interactive GUI built with Tkinter, featuring a responsive layout
 - Scrollbars for improved user experience
+- Custom key mapping for playing supported environments
+- Support for no-op actions in playable environments

 ## Prerequisites
 To run this project, you need to have the following installed: